Benjamin Chamberlain House

-The Chamberlain Benjamin House is a historic home at 100 South Market Street at the corner of Clinton Street Johnstown, Fulton County, New York.
+The Benjamin Chamberlain House is a historic home at 100 South Market Street at the corner of Clinton Street Johnstown, Fulton County, New York.
 It was built in 1816 and is a 2 1/2-story, gable-roofed, brick, Federal period residence.
 It consists of a three-by-four-bay main block with a long, rectangular 2-story, four-bay rear wing.
 The interior is based on a side-hall plan.
 It features a blind-arcade front with brick pilasters and stepped parapet gable ends.

 It was listed on the National Register of Historic Places in 1999.